 Among other media, Boyers’ photographic work has been published in the New York Times, Wall Street Journal, Los Angeles Times, Huffington Post, Les Echos, Modern Magazine, Dwell and in books and respected online media.
 Her photographs reside in public and private collections worldwide.

 In her current exploration, THE GHOSTLIGHT PROJECT, Boyers photographed dramatic and live performance space to highlight Southern California’s theaters as they sat in darkness, shrinking from Covid’s devastation and traditionally guarded by their unblinking sentinel, the ghost light.
-By creating a fundraiser for the participating venues through sales of a related book and prints, Boyers hopes to bring attention to these institutions that inspire creative conversation, critical thinking and change.
+In so doing, Boyers hopes to bring attention to these institutions that inspire creative conversation, critical thinking and change.
 Several images from this project were included in the exhibition ART IN THE PLAGUE YEAR (2021) at the California Museum of Photography (UCRiverside).

 Boyers is also a published writer/editor with several award-winning books for youth.
 Her first book, the celebrated LIFE DOESN’T FRIGHTEN ME, marrying the expressive art of Jean-Michel Basquiat with the empowering words of Dr. Maya Angelou, was recently released by Abrams Books in an updated 25th Anniversary Edition.

 She is concurrently working on literary and photographic projects.